-Thus, abusing substances like drugs, which directly affect the dopamine system, may be more of a risk for these individuals.
+Thus, abusing substances like drugs, which directly affect the dopamine system, maybe more of a risk for these individuals.

 Disconnected Cautious Trait

-Quite the opposite to the risk-taking type, individuals who are more cautious and disconnected from others may also be at risk of developing an addiction.
+Quite the opposite of the risk-taking type, individuals who are more cautious and disconnected from others may also be at risk of developing an addiction.
 Because these individuals often struggle with forming social connections, they may be more prone to developing certain mental health issues such as anxiety or depression.

 In this case, substance use may be turned to as a form of self-medicating the difficult emotions associated with these conditions.